 Furthermore, real-time microservices requires the ability to structure services that include processing logic and its state without any dependency on external caching, database or messaging fabrics.

 In this post, I will discuss the most common microservices challenges and how you can you overcome them.
-I’ll also expand on why you should consider a simple and elegant microservices implementation based on GigaSpaces XAP.
+I’ll also expand on why you should consider a simple and elegant microservices implementation based on GigaSpaces.
 A solution which delivers the microservice incredibly fast access to its data, without relying on the enterprise backend (slow) database.
 It can also help you avoid expensive remote calls, serialization, and the garbage collection nightmare.
 A solution truly fit for low latency, event-driven systems.